-After combing the corner columns together, they need to be assembled on each corner of the bottom base.
-This could be performed using the similar method used for corner columns assembly, which is using the hand drill to drill three flat-head wood screws from the bottom of the bottom base (shown in Figure 17).
-Because of the problem with both columns’ edge bottom cannot exactly match together, it is necessary to use wood shims to fill in the gap between the bottom of the short corner columns and the bottom base.
+After fastening the corner columns together, they need to be fastened to each corner of the base panel.
+This can be performed via a similar method used for corner columns assembly, which is using the hand drill to drill three flat-head wood screws from the bottom of the base panel (shown in Figure 17).
+Because of the issue with both columns’ edges not exactly matching together, it was necessary to use wood shims to fill in the clearance between the bottom of the short corner columns and the base panel.